T

 landmark

-See the actual Liberty Bell, a symbol of American independence and freedom.
-The center also houses exhibits detailing the bell's history and its significance.
-Entry is free, but expect security checks.
+See the actual Liberty Bell, a powerful symbol of American independence and freedom.
+The center offers exhibits detailing its history and significance, along with views of Independence Hall.

 3. Afternoon